 Between 1979 and 1981 there were still a range of opposition groups to contend with as well as the internal opposition from the Islamic liberals.
 Freedom of thought and discussion (quite open at first) was increasingly restricted.
 Dissenting newspapers came under pressure, with their offices targeted by Khomeini's followers.
 The major issue was the new constitution proposed by Khomeini: a theocratic republic dominated by Shi'a clergy - where the role of an Opposition (if any) lay was far from clear.

 An ingenious and complex interaction between religion, autocracy and democracy; a clever system of checks and balances, but where the religious leader always has the final say.
 It was devised by a group of Khomeini supporters during the summer of 1979, and adopted in December while the republic was distracted by the excitement of the hostage crisis.

 Ultimate power is in the hands of the Supreme Leader (then Khomeini) who is appointed for life by a Council of 88 Experts, who are elected by the People for an eight year term.
 Only they can (in theory) remove the Supreme Leader.
-The Supreme Leader is a also the Commander-in-Chief of all forces, and has direct control of the Revolutionary Guards (120,00 strong and the most powerful organisation in Iran).
+The Supreme Leader is a also the Commander-in-Chief of all forces, and has direct control of the Revolutionary Guards ( then 120,000 strong and already the most powerful organisation in Iran).